Retail

 Learn More

-This major group includes retail establishments primarily engaged in selling lumber and other building materials; paint, glass, and wallpaper; hardware; nursery stock; lawn and garden supplies; and mobile homes.
-It includes lumber and other building materials dealers and paint, glass, and wallpaper stores selling to the general public, even if sales to construction contractors account for a larger proportion of total sales.
-These establishments are known as retail in the trade.
-Establishments primarily selling these products for use exclusively by businesses or to other wholesalers are classified in Wholesale Trade.
-Establishments primarily selling plumbing, heating, and air-conditioning equipment and electrical supplies are classified in Wholesale Trade.
+This major group includes retail establishments primarily engaged in selling lumber and other building materials, paint, glass, wallpaper, hardware, nursery stock, lawn and garden supplies, and mobile homes.
+It includes lumber and building materials dealers, as well as paint, glass, and wallpaper stores that sell to the general public, even when sales to construction contractors make up the majority of total sales.
+These establishments are considered retail in the trade.
+Businesses that primarily sell these products exclusively to other businesses or wholesalers are classified under Wholesale Trade.
+Establishments specializing in plumbing, heating, air-conditioning equipment, or electrical supplies are also classified in Wholesale Trade.

 Learn More

-This major group includes retail stores which sell a number of lines of merchandise, such as dry goods, apparel and accessories, furniture and home furnishings, small wares, hardware, and food.
-The stores included in this group are known by such names as department stores, variety stores, general merchandise stores, and general stores.
+This major group includes retail stores that sell a variety of merchandise, including dry goods, apparel and accessories, furniture and home furnishings, small wares, hardware, and food.
+These stores are commonly known as department stores, variety stores, general merchandise stores, and general stores, and are typically engaged in broad-scale merchandising operations.

 Food Stores